atlesp/SecurityGroupMonitoring/README.md

 - Adding outputs to the terraform to make debugging easier
 - Multiple regions support
 - Error handling, retry, etc
-- Better logging with help of a logger
 - CI / CD
 - Automated Tests
 - Configuration to support different environments, etc